a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 ## Orchestrating the Cloud with Kubernetes (Pods and Services)

+**Google Kubernetes Engine Zone & Cluster**

+* `gcloud config set compute/zone us-east1-c`
+* `gcloud container clusters create io --zone us-east1-c`

+You are automatically authenticated to your cluster upon creation.
+If you lose connection to your Cloud Shell for any reason, run the `gcloud container clusters get-credentials io` command to re-authenticate.

+**Create Pods**

 A Pod is basically the K8s replacement for "a computer": two containers in the same Pod can talk to each other via localhost, while two containers in different Pods cannot, even if they get run on the same computer.

 Pods represent and hold a collection of one or more containers.
 Generally, if you have multiple containers with a hard dependency on each other, you package the containers inside a single Pod.